JGrotex/tci-extensions/extensions/Nexmo/readme.md

 - send               bool   `json:"send"`

 Sample Input Data
-your Nexmo Account Data for accountSID and authToken +49171....
+your Nexmo Account Data for apiKey and apiSecret +49171....
 "some text ..."